DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (iii) Training obtained in an educational program that has been approved by the

-board for initial licensure, or by a college or university.
+board for initial licensure or registration, or by a college or university.

 (iv) Reading an article related to the identification of victims of human trafficking